krylenger/YummyGummy/README.md

 [Spoonacular API](https://spoonacular.com/food-api)

-1. Get daily meal plan.

-- Get daily meal plan formed by the individual person's parameters.
+1. Get daily meal plan formed by the individual person's parameters.
 2. Find recipes to use ingredients you already have ("what's in your fridge" search)
 3. Searching recipe by the name.